gabedonnan/pythereum/README.md

 # Getting started

+## Testing your programs

 ### Install foundry

 Instructions available at [this link.](https://book.getfoundry.sh/getting-started/installation)

 ### Run anvil

-Anvil is a blockchain testing application.
+Anvil is a blockchain testing application included with foundry.

 The following command will run an instance of anvil representing the blockchain's status at block number ```EXAMPLE_BLOCK_NUM``` via url